ioof-holdings/redux-dynamic-reducer/README.md

 ## Limitations

 * Each dynamic reducer needs a unique key
-  * If the same key is used, the last component to use it wins
+  * If the same key is used in a subsequent attachment, the original reducer will be replaced
-* Currently, reducers are only ever attached at the root of the store.
-Nesting is a complex problem we are working on.
-Components can be nested as deep as required, but the store state tree will not match the nesting structure.
-Consequently, the subspace keys must be unique across the board.
+* Nested reducers cannot be attached to nodes of the state tree owned by a static reducer